 Cap on beneficiary out-of-pocket costs: Unlike Original Medicare, for which there is no cap on beneficiaries' out-of-pocket costs, Medicare Advantage plans are required to cap beneficiaries' out-of-pocket costs for Part A and B services.
-In 2023, the annual cap on in-network services was \$8,300 and \$12,450 for innetwork and out-of-network services combined.37
+In 2023, the annual cap on in-network services was \$8,300 and \$12,450 for in-network and out-of-network services combined.37

 Types of coverage: Beneficiaries who elect to enroll in Medicare Advantage plans can choose from various types of health plans, including health maintenance organization (HMO) plans, preferred provider organization (PPO) plans, private fee-for-service (PFFS) plans and special needs plans (SNPs).
 A majority of Medicare Advantage plans control costs by utilizing a network of plan providers (including physicians such as those who specialize in specific types of cancer and facilities, like cancer centers).
-Depending on the type of plan, beneficiaries may be limited in their choice of provider and may have to file a request with their Medicare Advantage plan to obtain care from an out-of-network provider or face other limitations in coverage.
-Medicare Advantage plans are rated on 38 unique quality and performance measures, which include breast and colorectal cancer screening measures.
+Depending on the type of plan, beneficiaries may be limited in their choice of provider and may have to file a request with their Medicare Advantage plans are rated on 38 unique quality and performance measures, which include breast and colorectal cancer screening measures.